-In the 26 years that Member Solutions has been in business, we’ve discovered that there are ways to alter member payment behaviors to ensure prompt and predictable cash flow to your facility.
-Here are 10 tips to reduce your delinquencies and facilitate collections with our services.
+In the 30+ years that Member Solutions has been in business, we’ve discovered that there are ways to alter member payment behaviors to ensure prompt and predictable cash flow to your facility.
+Here are 10 tips to reduce delinquency and facilitate collections with our managed billing services.

 - Review the delinquency report at least twice per month.

 - Sign up for Email Alerts.
 We’ll email you and any staff member you designate whenever a customer has a returned or declined payment.

 - Examine the Activity Report on a weekly basis.
 Not only will it provide you with a list of new accounts and funding activity, it will also list any customers with an active follow up that is preventing or delaying billing.

 The clients we see with the lowest delinquency percentages work with our team to make it easy for members to manage their accounts and make payments.
 Some clients prefer to be direct with their members, while others prefer a subtle approach.
 Either method will increase collection results, so long as you’ve communicated your preferences to our team.

 Once you know who is past due, you can simply hand your customer a Member Solutions’ business card and say “Member Solutions has informed us that they have been unable to contact you.
 Here’s a card with their website and contact information.”
 Once a customer is aware that you may know that they have a billing issue, they are more likely to pay on time to avoid embarrassment.